(DIGICAMHISTORY.COM IS A REGISTERED U.S. TRADEMARK)

 he introduced the Kodak camera in 1888 and within a year it became a

 well-known phrase.
-He designed and patented it in 1886.
+He designed and patented the camera in 1886.
 It

 was a box-box with a roller cassette designed for 48 (100 when it went